sharma1981/liteExchange/README.md

 It does not use any 3rd party libraries and uses its own concurrency and network/FIX libraries.
 It also comes with own FIX client automation test harnesses writtten in stock Python and Powershell.

-Its core libraries such as concurrency and networking is designed to be as configurable as possible for low latency purposes.
+Its core libraries such as concurrency and networking is designed to be as configurable as possible for low latency tuning purposes.

 Electronic trading features can be seen in the table below :